gruntwork-io/docs/docs/2.0/docs/overview/getting-started/index.md

 # Setting up DevOps Foundations & Components
 import PersistentCheckbox from '/src/components/PersistentCheckbox';

-The [Gruntwork Developer Portal](https://app.gruntwork.io) provides access to all resources included in your Gruntwork subscription.
-Activating your account will grant access to the Gruntwork IaC Library and our DevOps training courses.
-Admins can also manage their team and invite additional members.

-Now that your GitHub Organization and Accounts are linked you can start working with DevOps Foundations.

 ### Step 1: [Activate Your Gruntwork Account](/2.0/docs/overview/getting-started/create-account)

 Setup your Gruntwork account and invite your team mates to gain access to Gruntwork resources.